-“So your family took everything of value from you, and now you do the same to others.”
+“So your family took what was rightfully yours, and now you do the same to others.”
 Ren scoffs.
 “Predictable.”

 Lucky straightens up, mock offended.
 “I am merely a lesson from the world at large!”

 I raise an eyebrow.
 “Interesting way to put it.”

 “That I shall do,” Gyrax replies.
-“But first, I must engage in parley with Ardos Rygar.”
+“But first, I must parlay with Ardos Rygar.”

 “The Birthright Alliance?”
 Lucky chews his lower lip.
 “They aren’t known for their kindness or amity.”

 A second later, Lucky turns back to Gyrax.
 “We shall watch your back and tend your camp.
 Not as soldiers, but as roadside companions.
 You have our service, to include our swords in unforeseen peril.
 But you must make it worthwhile—in addition to payment, you must cover our costs and give us an advance.”